EvanBacon/Apple-Settings-Expo-Config-Plugin/README.md

 # Apple Settings plugin

+> This proof-of-concept has been published as [`@config-plugins/apple-settings`](https://github.com/expo/config-plugins/tree/main/packages/apple-settings)

 An Expo Config Plugin that generates additional UI for the Settings page of your app in iOS Settings.

 > This is highly experimental and not part of any official Expo workflow.